openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ### Phase four

-Rewrite a mount of resources to pool-coordinator and patch them frequently and randomly.
+Rewrite a mount of resources to Yurt-Coordinator and patch them frequently and randomly.
 Check the resource used of current situation.

 * top CPU used: 640m.
 * mem used rise continually and result in etcd container OOM.